Quick start

 3. Add the active state

-Unwind lets you define how components should render className
+Unwind lets you define how components should render className according to state with a callback.

-Lets add toggle state change to the Button
+Lets add toggle state change to the Button.

 import type { ClassNameProp } from '@unwind/class-name'